-I am currently a senior at the University of Pennsylvania studying in the Jerome Fisher Program in Management and Technology (M&T) pursuing a B.S.E. in Computer Science from the School of Engineering and Applied Science, a B.S. in Economics with a concentration in Statistics from the Wharton School of Business, an M.S.E. in Computer Science, and minors in Mathematics, Data Science, and South Asia Studies.
+I recently graduated from the University of Pennsylvania studying in the Jerome Fisher Program in Management and Technology (M&T).
+I graduated with a B.S.E. in Computer Science from the School of Engineering and Applied Science, a B.S. in Economics with a concentration in Statistics from the Wharton School of Business, an M.S.E. in Computer Science, and minors in Mathematics and Data Science.

 As a senior, I was awarded the Management and Technology Scholarship Award for 2020 by faculty at the University of Pennsylvania.
 The prize is awarded each year "to that member of the senior class in the Management and Technology Program who has created an innovative system and attained high scholastic achievement."